 1. Setting Small Goals Builds Momentum

 Joey is an account manager for a large computer firm.
 His goal is to is to hit a sales target at the beginning of every month.
-He has decided to reach a greater sales goal than he has ever accomplished.
+He has decided to reach a higher sales goal than he has ever accomplished.
 He has a positive attitude and is ready to take the steps towards achieving it.
-But within the first week he experiences a few setbacks, and by the second week he doesn’t even think about his goal at all, causing him to fall even further behind.
+But within the first week he experiences a few setbacks, and by the second week, he doesn’t even think about his goal at all, causing him to fall even further behind.

-At this point there is no way he can achieve that goal.
-He is disappointed, and decides to just give up on his goals altogether.
+At this point, there is no way he can achieve that goal.
+He is disappointed and decides to give up on his goals altogether.
 But what Joey should have done was set smaller goals – goals about the number of prospects he reaches, or the amount of money he brings on any given day.
 By achieving these smaller goals, he’ll start to learn that reaching goals is attainable, and though sometimes there are things that get in our way, there are little successes in everything you do in life.

 2. You Must Understand Why You Set Your Goal

 Suddenly we don’t have a clearly defined “why.”
-And without that reason, it becomes easy to lose passion for your goal and decide it is no longer your priority.
+And without that why, it becomes easy to lose passion for your goal and decide it is no longer your priority.
 Ask yourself if you have ever reflected on the truest reason you have decided to achieve that goal.
 Most likely it doesn’t have as much passion as you wish it did.

 3. You Need to Have Clearly Defined Expectations With Your Goals